amongil/personalsite-hugo/content/about.md

 +++
 Hi, I'm Alvaro, thanks for visiting my personal site!

-I am currently living in Munich, working as a Cloud Systems Engineer.
+I am currently living in Madrid, working as a Solutions Architect for BBVA Next Technologies.
 My job involves designing and implementing scalable, highly available distributed systems infrastructure in AWS, automating infrastructure self-service through CI/CD pipelines, and also programming orchestrating scripts and tools in Python and Go.